sky-uk/kfp-operator/docs-gen/content/docs/platform-engineers/maintenance/upgrade-guide.md

 3. **Community Support**: Post in GitHub Discussions with detailed error information
 4. **Emergency Issues**: Create GitHub issue with `urgent` label

-> **Remember**: When in doubt, rollback first, then investigate.
+> [!NB] **When in doubt, rollback first**, then investigate.
 The stored version strategy ensures safe rollbacks are always possible.